I'm a professional tarot reader with 23 years of experience. For me, tarot is a fascinating system that reflects all human life.

 The four Kings of the tarot are the heads of their suits.
 They are the rulers of the tarot but they rule in completely different ways.
 They represent the culmination of the procession that begins with the Ace.
 They can also reflect real personalities when they appear in a reading.
 They are complete, yet imperfect, with all the positive and negative attributes that elevate, but at the same time make us fallible... and human.

 When the King of Swords appears in a reading, you know you are dealing with someone in charge.
-If this card represents a real person, and you can tell if this is the case by its position, or by describing the King's personality and seeing if the seeker recognizes him.
+You can tell by its position if this card represents a real person, or, try describing the King's personality and seeing if the seeker recognizes him.
 Bear in mind that most people are a mix of two or more court card personalities.

 Swords are usually associated with air in most tarot decks, though occasionally they are transposed with wands (action).
 The qualities of air are connected with mental processes – thought and communication.